 We also deliver multiple-day workshops, primarily in the Leadership area.
-Included in these offerings is the three-day 7 Habits workshop based upon the material presented in The 7 Habits of Highly Effective People®.
+Included in these offerings is the three-day 7 Habits workshop based upon the material presented in The 7 Habits of Highly Effective People.
 The 7 Habits workshop provides the foundation for continued client relationships and generates more business as the content and application tools are delivered deeper into the client's organization.
 Additionally, a three-day 4 Roles of Leadership course is offered, which focuses on the managerial aspects of client needs.
-FranklinCovey Leadership Week consists of a five-day session focused on materials from FranklinCovey's The 7 Habits of Highly Effective People® and The 4 Roles of Leadership courses.
+FranklinCovey Leadership Week consists of a five-day session focused on materials from FranklinCovey's The 7 Habits of Highly Effective People. and The 4 Roles of Leadership courses.
 FranklinCovey Leadership Week is reserved for supervisory level management of our corporate clients.
 As a part of the week's agenda, executive participants plan and design strategies to successfully implement key organizational goals or initiatives.

 In addition to providing consultants and presenters, we also train and certify client facilitators to teach selected FranklinCovey workshops within their organizations.
 We believe client-facilitated training is important to our fundamental strategy of creating pervasive on-going client impact and revenue streams.
 After having been certified, client facilitators can purchase manuals, profiles, planners and other products to conduct training workshops within their organization, generally without us repeating the sales process.
 This creates programs which have an on-going impact on our customers and which generate annuity-type revenues.
 This is aided by the fact that curriculum content in one course leads the client to additional participation in other Company courses.
 Since 1988, we have trained more than 20,000 client facilitators.
-Client facilitators are certified only after graduating from one of our certification workshops and completing post-course certification requirements.
+Client facilitators are certified only after graduating from one of our certification workshops and completing post-course certified only after graduating from one of our certification workshops and completing post-course certification sequences.